vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 Liquidity obligation is considered to be met when the `volume ⨉ probability of trading ⨉ price of orders` of all liquidity providers, per each order book side, measured separately, is at least `liquidity_obligation_in_ccy_siskas`.

+converting the currency you staked into something that can be used to

+say stake to ccy (defines how much liquidity gets deployed  - larger stake to ccy, the more that gets deployed, and the larger the orders for the LPs, leverage the LPs, have larger  order volumes without commtting more money, bigger liquidity with smaller stakes, higher risk of them getting closed) is hgh, only commited 1000 - if  they looked at obl, could be 10min, which would look crazy, but if you express obligation in terms of eth-siskas, obligations)

+eth siskas, is that multiplied by the value of eth

+shares a role with tau scaling - also modifies lp but charlie can't get into more detail

+list of parameters for examples  to be able to link to (easiest are network parameters) (charlie working on toolkit for market parameters)

 ## Liquidity rewards
-Liquidity providers receive rewards for providing liquidity, and penalties for not upholding their commitment.
+Liquidity providers receive rewards for providing liquidity, and penalties for not upholding their commitment through their available collateral.

 Rewards are calculated automatically from the market's fees, which are paid by price takers, and distributed to the market's liquidity providers according to their relative commitments and how early in the market’s lifecycle they committed.